The following article was originally published at Therese Gedda.com – we hope you enjoy it!

 The reason your company exists is its purpose.
 It’s the foundation of the business.
 The values are a way to live and act upon the purpose.
 However, values are not just some words on a website.
 They are the soul of the company.

 If you want to build something extraordinary, you can’t follow the crowd.
 Building a company is so much more than just a product or service.
 Purpose-led companies with a strong culture, where people are hired based on their values and cultural fit is the future.
 Companies like Southwest Airlines, Virgin and Zappos are leading the way by putting best practices into action.

 Before you can design a culture based your purpose, you need to formulate it.
 To make it clear and honest.
-In our startup, we believe in empowering individuals to reach their full potential.
+At 30minMBA, we believe in empowering individuals to reach their full potential.
 In everything we do, we always strive to achieve this.
-Learn more about 30minMBA here.

 By putting your people and culture first, happy customers and profit will follow.

 Want to learn more?
 Read Start With Why: How Great Leaders Inspire Everyone To Take Action written by Simon Sinek.

 As a startup, you have the opportunity to design a culture that fits your values.
 Don’t fall into the trap of trying to compete with having the highest salaries and fanciest office.
 It does not create loyal, motivated people.
 What’s unique to your company is so much more.